haessar/HackathonAltSplicing/README.md

 python3 scripts/script_name.py [args]
 ```

+### Isoform detection pipeline

+For running the snakemake pipeline in the `isoform_detection` directory (corresponding to Workflow 2 in figure above), install conda (e.g. [Miniforge download link](https://conda-forge.org/download/)) and follow the guide in `docs/isoform_detection.md`.
+Slurm bash scripts for running on a HPC system can be found in the `scripts` directory.

 ### JBrowse 2 with plugin and custom tracks

 For running JBrowse 2 with the plugin developed for Workflow 1, ensure Node.js is installed (e.g. `sudo apt install nodejs npm`) and follow the guide in `jbrowse-plugin-bedfeaturecoloring/README.md`.
 To serve a custom `config.json` for loading in tracks for analysis, in a new terminal: